• Skip to primary navigation

 What’s the story about?

 We love the catchy songs, fun characters and lovely story.
-I’d definitely recommend downloading part one and taking your children on this wonderful adventure with Moog and Rockford.
+I’d recommend downloading part one and taking your children on this wonderful adventure with Moog and Rockford.

 Activities to sit alongside Rockford’s Rock Opera